shallinan1/shallinan1.github.io/transformers.md

 1) What is the information bottleneck problem with fixed-size context vectors?
 2) Derive beam search.
 Why is it better than greedy decoding but still suboptimal?
+3) What is temperature in softmax sampling?
+What are top-k and top-p (nucleus) sampling?

+    Temperature scales the logits before softmax: $\text{softmax}(v_i / T)$
+    - $T < 1$: sharper distribution, more confident, more repetitive
+    - $T > 1$: flatter distribution, more random, more creative
+    - $T = 1$: original distribution

+    **Top-k**: Only sample from the k most probable tokens (zero out the rest).

+    **Top-p (nucleus)**: Only sample from the smallest set of tokens whose cumulative probability ≥ p.
+Adapts to the distribution — keeps more tokens when uncertain, fewer when confident.

-3) What is the length bias problem in seq2seq?
+4) What is the length bias problem in seq2seq?
 How is it typically addressed?

 ### Attention (Pre-Transformer)